M2000Interpreter/Environment/utf8/colordialog.frm.utf8.txt

 End Sub

-Private Sub gList2_MouseUp(X As Single, y As Single)
+Private Sub gList2_MouseUp(X As Single, Y As Single)
             On Error Resume Next
             If LastActive <> "" Then
-            If Controls(LastActive).Enabled Then
+            If Controls(LastActive).enabled Then
                 If Controls(LastActive).Visible Then
-                   If Not gList2.DoubleClickArea(X, y, 10 * lastfactor, 10 * lastfactor, 8 * lastfactor) Then
+                   If Not gList2.DoubleClickArea(X, Y, 10 * lastfactor, 10 * lastfactor, 8 * lastfactor) Then
                     Controls(LastActive).SetFocus
                     Else
-                        gList1.Enabled = False  '??
+                        gList1.enabled = False  '??
-                        gList3.Enabled = False
+                        gList3.enabled = False
                         ByeBye = True
                         UnHook hWnd
                         Unload Me